zeliest/master_thesis/README.md

 A number of arguments are then optional:

-    c) The number of monte carlo simulations.
+    c) The number of runs in the monte carlo simulations.
 Default: 1000

     g) Area for which to calculate the impacts.
        Given as the name of a canton, or list of canton, in the main language of the given cantons.